 Students are urged not to bring valuable items to school.
-In the event items must be brought to school, the administration urges students to secure these items in a designated location such as a locker or the office.
+In the event items must be brought to school, the administration urges students to secure these items in a designated location such as the main office.
 The school will not be held liable for lost or stolen possessions.
+The main office will keep a lost and found box where items will be stored for the remainder of the year.
+Students are not allowed to look through the lost and found box.
+At the end of the year, the contents of the lost and found box will be donated.